San Francisco Bay Area Television Archive - Strike Videos

 KQED reports on a demonstration by members of faculty at SF State College and an announcement to students about an opportunity for them to have input into the decision making process.
 A member of faculty asks for volunteers to communicate the news around campus, as there is no PA system.
 President Robert Smith talks to reporters about the class discussion groups that will consider proposals for a conference.
 An angry student questions why the member of faculty speaking didn’t insist that classes were cancelled during convocation.
 She explains she didn’t know this was the case.
 The current situation with regards to the Black Students Union, the police presence on campus and Mayor Alioto is related to the crowd in a series of ‘live’ updates.
 This footage presents an excellent illustration of how events on campus were influenced by the difficulties everyone concerned had in communicating with each other.

-KPIX Eyewitness News report featuring scenes of protesters speaking, marching, picketing and scuffling with riot police at SF State College, including a struggle by students to climb a flagpole and fix an American flag to it.
+KPIX Eyewitness News report featuring scenes of protesters speaking, marching, picketing and scuffling with riot police at SF State College, including a struggle by students to climb a flagpole and fix an American flag to it and shots of George Gorner playing his guitar and singing, to try and raise funds for someone in jail (at 4:56 into the clip).
 Also features an outdoor press conference by the Black Students Union in which George Mason Murray declares: "The goal of all the black people who have struck at SF State is the seizure of power so that we can implement the 10-point set of demands of the BSU."